Aspect templates

 This section illustrates a series of examples on how an aspect template’s HTTP endpoint will either:

-• fail to validate (preventing the end user from creating or modifying the aspect template), or
+• Fail to validate (preventing the end user from creating or modifying the aspect template), or

-• successfully resolve at runtime, or
+• Successfully resolve at runtime, or

-• leniently fail to fully resolve at runtime (only applicable to Local Identifier sequences)
+• Leniently fail to fully resolve at runtime (only applicable to Local Identifier sequences)

 Property